-- 1. Any student found to be in violation of this policy will be placed on Probated Suspension.
-A disciplinary hearing will be initiated unless the student opts out of the hearing.
+- Any student found to be in violation of this policy will be placed on Probated Suspension.
+Disciplinary sanctions imposed as a result of violations of NMJC policy may be appealed in a hearing before the Disciplinary Committee.
 Should a student not appear for the hearing, the 2nd offense will automatically be upheld. - 2.
-If the discipline is upheld by the Disciplinary Committee, the student will be asked to vacate student housing within 24 hours.
+If the student(s) request a hearing, and the discipline is upheld by the Disciplinary Committee, the student will be asked to vacate student housing by a date to be determined by the Vice President for Student Services or designee.
 Any student on probated suspension will only be allowed to come on campus to attend classes.
 Any further violation of campus policy will result in immediate suspension.
-NMJC will notify parents / legal guardian, by phone, if student is less
+NMJC will notify parents / legal guardian, by phone, if student is less than 21 years of age.
+If parents / legal guardian cannot be reached by telephone, a notification of violation, eviction and suspension, if applicable, will be sent by mail.

-- than 21 years of age.
-If parents / legal guardian cannot be reached by telephone, a notification of violation, eviction and suspension, if applicable, will be sent by mail. - 3.
-A student on probated suspension who has any Code of Conduct violation will be automatically suspended for a minimum of one calendar year.
+3. A student on probated suspension who has any Code of Conduct violation will be automatically suspended for a minimum of one calendar year.
 At the completion of the one calendar year, the student may re-enroll for classes.